Part Two

 Place Shaping

-The role of the creative, cultural and heritage ecosystem in more place-based socio-economic regeneration.
+The role that the creative, cultural and heritage ecosystem could play in enhanced place-based socio-economic development.

 Funding

-The future of funding in an increasingly localised decision making landscape.
+The future of funding for the creative, cultural and heritage ecosystem in an increasingly devolved policy landscape.

-Culture Commons set about drafting a set of 20 research questions that would sit under each of the four themes.
-These questions were iterated with the programme partners and were used to shape the our Evidence Gathering activities.
+With our Themes established, Culture Commons set about drafting a set of 20 questions that we felt we would need to answer to cover the themes thoroughly.
+These questions were iterated with the programme partners, including our research partners, and tested with external stakeholders too.

-The kinds of questions we put together included:
+The kinds of questions we identified together included:

 ?